IslandViewPTA/islandview-pta-site/content/news/2020-10-newsletter.md

 Don't forget to send pictures of completed fall coloring sheets, carved pumpkins, and roasted seeds!
 Email them to us at [membership@islandviewpta.org](membership@islandviewpta.org).

+## N-O-W is the time to JOIN PTA!

+**_WE NEED YOU NOW MORE THAN EVER!_**

+Support Island View students & staff by [joining](https://www.islandviewpta.org/membership) the PTA!

+First, we'd like to **THANK** all those who supported the Island View PTA last year.
+We are deeply committed to the staff and students at Island View Elementary and we could not provide the MANY opportunities we offer without your support!

+Won't you please [**JOIN**](https://www.islandviewpta.org/membership) our Island View PTA family today?

+## Are YOU Able to [**DONATE**](https://www.islandviewpta.org/donate)?

+If you are able, please consider [donating](https://www.islandviewpta.org/donate) to the Island View PTA so that we can continue to support the Island View staff and students as much as possible.
+Thank you!!

+You can also help by selecting Island View PTA as your charity of choice in [Amazon Smile](https://smile.amazon.com "Amazon Smile")!
+Once you have it set up, you just shop as you normally would, and Amazon will automatically donate .05% of your purchase total to us!
+Super easy and it means a world of difference to our staff & students!
+Thank you for your support!

 ## SAVE THESE DATES!

 ### October